colyseus/docs/docs/state/schema.md

 The `SetSchema` is a synchronizeable version of the built-in JavaScript [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) type.

+!!!
+Note "More"
+    There are more methods you can use from Sets.
+[Have a look at the MDN Documentation for Sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/).

 The usage of `SetSchema` is very similar to [`CollectionSchema`], the biggest difference is that Sets hold unique values.
 Sets do not have a way to access a value directly. (like [collection.at()](#collectionat))

 ```typescript fct_label="TypeScript"